More Romantic Stories Page

 bare floor as she walked to the kitchen.
 She stopped

-at the sink to wah the two dishes she had left on
+at the sink to wash the two dishes she had left

 cup halfway with water and took her pills.
 It was